-Melting points were measured on an electrothermal melting point apparatus X-4(Beijing Tektronix Instrument Icn., Beijing, China) and uncorrected.
-Mass spectra were measured on a Finnigan Trace MS 2000 spectrometer (Thermo Finnigan, Silicon Valley, CA, USA).
-IR spectra were recorded on a NicoletAvatar 360 FT-IR spectrometer (Thermo Electron Inc., San Jose, CA, USA) as KBr pellets with absorption in cm-1.
-1H-NMR spectra were recorded in CDCl3 on a Mercury Plus 400 MHz (Varian, Palo Alto, CA, USA), and resonances were given in parts per million (d) relative to TMS (d 0.00 ppm).
-13C-NMR spectra were recorded using CDCl3 as the solvent on a Unity Inova 600 MHz (Varian), and resonances were given in parts per million (d) relative to CDCl3 (d 77.00 ppm).
+Melting points were measured on an electrothermal melting point apparatus X-4 (Beijing Tektronix Instrument Inc., Beijing) and uncorrected.
+Mass spectra were measured on a Finnigan Trace MS 2000 spectrometer (Thermo Finnigan, Silicon Valley, CA).
+IR spectra were recorded on a NicoletAvatar 360 FT-IR spectrometer (Thermo Electron Inc., San Jose, CA) as KBr pellets with absorption in cm-1.
+H NMR spectra were recorded in CDCl3 on a Mercury Plus 400 MHz (Varian, Palo Alto, CA), and resonances were given in ppm ( $\delta$ ) relative to TMS ( $\delta$ 0.00 ppm).
+C NMR spectra were recorded using CDCl3 as the solvent on a Unity-Inova 600 MHz (Varian, Palo Alto, CA), and resonances are given in ppm ( $\delta$ ) relative to CDCl3 ( $\delta$ 77.00 ppm).
 The elementary analysis was performed on a Vario EL III elementary analysis instrument (Elementar Analysensysteme GmbH, Germany).
-The X-ray single crystal diffractometer is Bruker Smart Apex CCD X-ray crystal (Elementar Analysensysteme GmbH).
+The X-ray single crystal diffractometer is Bruker Smart Apex CCD X-ray crystal (Elementar Analysensysteme GmbH, Germany).
 All of the solvents and materials were reagent grade and purified as required.